NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Conclusion

 \section{Conclusion}

-We propose a novel view synthesis framework called Neural 4D Light Field (NeLF).
+We propose a novel view synthesis framework called Neural 4D Light Field (NeuLF).
 Unlike NeRF, we represent a continuous scene using a 4D light field and train an MLP network to learn this mapping from input posed images.
-By limiting novel view synthesis to include only front views, NeLF can achieve a comparable quality level as NeRF, but achieves a 1000x speedup.
-Moreover, because the speedup is enabled by modeling the color of light rays, NeLF does not need additional storage for acceleration.
-To effectively train NeLF, we propose two novel loss terms: Fourier Sparsity Loss and Ray Bundle Loss.
-We demonstrate state-of-the-art novel view synthesis results, and we also provide ablation studies to show the effectiveness of the loss terms.
+By limiting novel view synthesis to include only front views, NeuLF can achieve a comparable quality level as NeRF, but achieves a 1000x speedup.
+Moreover, because the speedup is enabled by modeling the color of light rays, NeuLF does not need additional storage for acceleration.
+To optionally output per-ray depth, we propose two loss terms: multi-view consistency loss and depth loss.
+This enables synthetic auto-refocus effect.
+We demonstrate state-of-the-art novel view synthesis results, especially for scenes with reflection and refraction.
+We also provide a study to show the effectiveness of our method with much fewer input images compared with NeRF and NeX.